The Trauma of Having a Parent with BPD (Borderline Personality Disorder)

 and swept under the rug.”

-Having a Parent With BPD and its Psychological Consequences
+Having a Parent With BPD and the Psychological Consequences

 You have internalized their aggressiveness as chronic guilt and shame